MaxHoefl/vimrc/README.md

 ## Installation

-The below installation instructions were tested on Ubuntu 18.04.
+The below installation instructions were tested on Ubuntu 18.04 LTS.

 1. Make sure your gcc/g++ version is at least 8 (this is required for the vim plugin `YouCompleteMe`.
 If it's below (`$gcc --version`)